woutervdijke/Aspen/README.md

 # Aspen Ghost Theme 1.0

-Simple, sleek open-source theme for the Ghost Blogging Platform.
+Simple, sleek, responsive open-source theme for the Ghost Blogging Platform.
 Vertical lay-out with a masonry-based post overview.

 The design is based on the [Willow theme by Raivis Vitols](https://github.com/raivis-vitols/ghost-theme-willow).